Technology8 min read

 Give your Repository a name and select a region (We selected us-central1 (Iowa)).
 Save your Repository and then update the values in the build.yaml file.

 You should not need to change any of the other values used in this file unless you know what you are doing.
 For instance, the arguments in the first stage tell Google Cloud to use the Build command with some additional Docker arguments such as tag and file location.
-This allows for more customisation depending on your project's needs.
+This allows for more customization depending on your project's needs.

 Putting it All Together